By Kevin Williams

 - Place one package (7.5 oz) of sweet corn in bowl.

-- Add 5 cups cold milk, 3½ tbsp melted butter or margarine, 2 tsp salt (optional), 3 tbsp sugar and 4 well beaten eggs.
+- Add 5 cups cold milk, 3½ tablespoon melted butter or margarine, 2 teaspoon salt (optional), 3 tablespoon sugar and 4 well beaten eggs.

 - Mix thoroughly.